FlareTiming/flaretiming/www-hakyll/posts/2019-07-20-score-along.markdown

 I won't find that out unless I try.

 First off I'll need the list of pilots.
-To get that I can open a task result table in a web browser, select the score table and paste what is in the clipboard into a spreadsheet.
-Deleting all rows but for pilot number and name, I have the list I need except for pilots marked absent from the task.
+To get that I can open a task result table in a web browser, select copy the score table and paste what is in the clipboard into a spreadsheet.
+Deleting all columns but for pilot number and name, I have the list I need except for pilots marked absent from the task.
 There's few of those, just four pilots for the first task, so I can add those later using FS and its participants' list.
 I save the list I have as `*.csv`.

 I google "csv to xml" and the first hit is an online tool that does what I need.
 I choose the saved `*.csv` as input and then select `FsParticipants` as the top-level root name, `FsParticipant` as the element name and choose to convert the data to properties.
 I read that to mean create elements with the data I gave in the attributes, not as child elements.
 It works.
+The Australian team gets the first batch of pilot numbers.

 ```xml
 <?xml version="1.0"?>